 For closed-loop operation of the internal reference buffer, the REFCAPA and REFCAPB pins must be externally shorted together.
 The output of the internal reference buffer appears at the REFCAP pin.
 A minimum capacitance of 10 μ F must be placed between the REFCAPA, REFCAPB pins and REFGND (pin 43).
-Do not use this internal reference buffer to drive external ac or dc loads because of the limited current output capability of the buffer.
+Do not use this internal reference buffer to drive external ac or dc loads due to it's limited current output capability.

-Figure 62 illustrates that the performance of the internal buffer output is very stable across the entire operating temperature range of -40°C to +125°C. As Figure 63 illustrates, the typical specified value of the reference buffer drift over temperature is 5 ppm/°C.
+Figure 62 shows that the performance of the internal buffer output is very stable across the entire operating temperature range of -40° C to $+125^{\circ}$ C. Figure 63 shows that the typical specified value of the reference buffer drift over temperature is 5 ppm/°C.

-9.3.8.3 Supplying One V{REF} to Multiple Devices
+8.3.8.3 Supplying One V{REF} to Multiple Devices

-For applications that require multiple ADS8578S devices, using the same reference voltage source for all the ADCs helps eliminate any potential errors in the system resulting from mismatch between multiple reference sources.
+For applications that require multiple ADS8586S devices, using the same reference voltage source for all the ADCs helps eliminate any potential errors in the system resulting from mismatch between multiple reference sources.

 Figure 64 shows the recommended connection diagram for an application that uses one device in internal reference mode and provides the reference source for other devices.
-The device used as the source of the voltage reference is bypassed by a 10-μF capacitor on the REFIN/REFOUT pin, whereas the other devices are bypassed with a 100-nF capacitor.
+The device used as source of the voltage reference is bypassed by a $10-\mu$ F capacitor on the REFIN/REFOUT pin, whereas the other devices are bypassed with a 100-nF capacitor.